 Catastrophizing is Not Classified as Its Own Mental Health Disorder

-Catastrophizing is not a mental illness on its own, but it is associated with various common conditions and can be treated with similar methods.
-Individuals with conditions such as depression, anxiety, OCD, and more may develop catastrophic thinking, which can worsen symptoms of those conditions.
+Catastrophizing is not a mental illness but associated with various depressive and anxiety disorders.
+Individuals with conditions such as depression, anxiety, OCD, and others are more likely to engage in catastrophic thought and focus on the worst possible outcome, which can worsen the symptoms of those conditions.

 For example, people with anxiety are often fearful and unreasonably stressed.
-Catastrophizing can make these feelings worse.
+Catastrophizing and worst-case-scenario thinking can make these feelings worse.

 How To Identify Symptoms of Catastrophizing

-Catastrophizing shares many symptoms and characteristics with mental health disorders, so it can be challenging to identify.
+Catastrophizing shares many symptoms and characteristics with mental health disorders, so identifying can be challenging.
 Just like mental illnesses, catastrophizing can come on suddenly and quickly spiral out of control.
-In general, it can be identified as extreme feelings of fear and stress closely linked to a collection of thoughts about what is coming in the future or what could happen.
+In general, catastrophizing can be identified as extreme feelings of fear and stress closely linked to a collection of thoughts about what is coming in the future or what could happen.

 Here are some common signs and symptoms of catastrophizing: